sequenceiq/blog-test/source/_posts/2014-11-03-yarn-timeline-service-tez.markdown

 Following the instructions below you can provision the Timeline Server enabled cluster:

 ```
+#add the blueprint
 blueprint add --url https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/timeline-server/blueprints/multi-node-hdfs-yarn-tez-timeline-service.json
+#build the cluster
 cluster build --blueprint multi-node-hdfs-yarn-tez-timeline-service
+#auto assign nodes
 cluster autoAssign
+#create the cluster
 cluster create
 ```

 After services start, you can reach the Timeline Server on the port 8188 of the ambari host.

-There is some more configuration needed for the Timeline Server to work properly, we have to set the following entries to the address where the timeline service is running. (you can get the proper value from Ambari -  the Timeline Server runs where the resource manager)
+There is some more configuration needed for the Timeline Server to work properly, we have to set the following entries to the address where the timeline service is running.
+You can get the proper value from Ambari -  the Timeline Server runs where the resource manager is.

 ```
 yarn.timeline-service.webapp.address
 yarn.timeline-service.webapp.https.address
 yarn.timeline-service.address
 ```